open-telemetry/opentelemetry.io/content/en/blog/2024/spring-starter-stable/index.md

   [dynamic auth headers](/docs/zero-code/java/spring-boot-starter/sdk-configuration/#configure-the-exporter-programmatically),
   using Spring beans (the OpenTelemetry Java agent requires an [extension](/docs/zero-code/java/agent/extensions/) for this)
+- **Uses code dependencies**: You don't need to add any JVM options (e.g. in your Docker file) - just add a dependency and a BOM to your `pom.xml` or `build.gradle` file

-It may be a bit surprising, but our default recommendation for Spring Boot apps is still to use the [**OpenTelemetry Java agent**](/docs/zero-code/java/agent) with bytecode instrumentation, as it provides more out-of-the-box instrumentation than the Spring Starter, since some things are only possible with bytecode instrumentation.
+It may be a bit surprising, but our default recommendation for Spring Boot apps is still to use the [**OpenTelemetry Java agent**](/docs/zero-code/java/agent) with bytecode instrumentation, as it provides more out-of-the-box instrumentation than the Spring Starter.

 ## What does it mean to be stable?